Frederick Bianchi, Duke of Casalanza

-Frederick Bianchi, Duke of Casalanza (1 February 1768 – 18 August 1855), was an Austrian Feldmarschallleutnant who notably served during the Napoleonic Wars.
+Vinzenz Ferrerius Friedrich Freiherr von Bianchi, Duke of Casalanza (1 February 1768 – 18 August 1855), was an Austrian Feldmarschallleutnant who notably served during the Napoleonic Wars.

 Early life

-Born in Vienna, Bianchi studied at the Imperial Engineering Academy in Vienna.
+Born in Vienna, Bianchi studied at the Imperial Engineering Academy.
 In 1788, serving in the Austro-Turkish War, the sub-lieutenant distinguished himself at the siege of Bubitza.
 During the French Revolutionary Wars he was appointed captain after the Siege of Valenciennes in 1793.
 In 1796 he was in Italy as staff officer under Dagobert Sigmund von Wurmser's command.
 He captured French aide-de-camp Joachim Murat at Brescia.
 While commanding the six battalions of the Count of Lusignan's regiment at the Battle of Rivoli, he was taken prisoner, but released at the request of General József Alvinczi.

 In 1799, as a Lieutenant-Colonel, he was attaché to young Archduke Ferdinand; then to Archduke Charles during the campaign in Germany and Switzerland.
 He was promoted to colonel in three months, leading the 48th Regiment of Hungarian infantry.
 In 1804, he put down a revolt at Cattaro, on the Dalmatian coast.